Log-benjamin/Binyam-Tegene/README.md

 ### 📖 A Portfolio Page using HTML and CSS <a name="about-project"></a>

 This is My Personal Portfolio Project to showcase my skills and projects as a Full stack developer.
-It is a mobile first responsive website built with React Framework
+It is a mobile first responsive website built with Next JS Framework

 ## 🛠 Built With <a name="built-with"></a>